top of page

 Julian Grant

-Julian is in a final year of a PhD with University of the Highlands and Islands focussing on People, Place and the North Coast 500.
+Julian has a PhD from University of the Highlands and Islands.
+His thesis focused on People, Place and the North Coast 500 and involved a series of public-facing research projects that used participatory photography to share a community-generated set of perspectives on landscape and place.
 He has previous research experience including oral history in Fife and community action in Maryhill, Glasgow.
 He is currently based in Edinburgh.

 Helena Koumbouzis